UCI-Chenli-teaching/cs122b-project5-murphy-movies/README.md

-## CS 122B Project 5 show-murphy example
+## CS 122B Project 5 Murphy movies example

 1. This example application allows you to log in and see a movie by Eddie Murphy.
 2. In branch `Dockerized`, you will see how this application is turned into a docker image and deployed to AWS using Docker